Barroqueiro/Cybersecurity-Actions/README.md

     Required: False
     Default: 'false'

-If debug is set to `true`, debug files (jsons directly from each tool) will be included within the artifacts
+If debug is set to `true`, debug files (jsons directly from each tool) will be included within the artifacts and a more verbose output will be found within the action's logs.

 ### Output styles